University and college admission: Factors affecting admission

 Whether to admit an applicant to a course is entirely the decision of each individual university.
 They will base their decision on a variety of factors, but primarily the grades predicted or already received in school leaver examinations.
 As more and more applicants are attaining higher and higher grades in the A level examinations, most universities also use secondary admissions criteria.
 These may include results at GCSE or Standard grade examinations (or equivalent), the references provided on the application and the information provided on the personal statement.
 The personal statement can often be the deciding factor between two similar candidates so a small industry has sprung up offering false personal statements for a fee.
-UCAS uses "similarity detection" software to detect personal statements that have been written by third parties or copied from other sources, and universities can reject applications for this reason.
+UCAS employs similarity detection software to identify personal statements that closely resemble pre-existing sources or third-party-written content, which may lead to application rejection.

 The personal statements generally describe why the applicant wants to study the subject they have applied for, what makes them suitable to study that subject, what makes them suitable to study at degree level generally, any work experience they have gained, their extracurricular activities and any other factors.
 This is the only way admissions tutors can normally get an impression of what a candidate is really like and assess the applicant's commitment to the subject.

 In addition to the information provided on the UCAS form, some universities ask candidates to attend an interview.
 Oxford and Cambridge almost always interview applicants, unless, based on the UCAS form and/or admissions tests, they do not believe the applicant has any chance of admission.
 Other universities may choose to interview, though only in some subjects and on a much smaller scale, having already filtered out the majority of candidates.
 The interview gives the admissions tutors another chance to assess the candidate's suitability for the course.